ADHD Between Stimulus and Response

 To cope, many men turn to “maladaptive” strategies: they might overwork themselves trying to prove their worth, rely on alcohol or cannabis to manage stress, withdraw emotionally, or get stuck in avoidance patterns like excessive gaming, scrolling or porn use.
 These behaviours can offer short-term relief, but often deepen the sense of isolation and shame.

 I work with men to break out of these loops.
 Together, we untangle how ADHD, alongside other factors, has shaped their sense of identity, and contributed to anxiety, depression, and unhappy relationships.
-I’ll work with you to develop kinder ways of treating yourself and healthier ways of coping and communicating, and find practical strategies to support focus, follow-through, and emotional balance.
+I’ll work with you to develop kinder ways of treating yourself and healthier ways of coping and communicating, and find practical strategies to support focus, time-management, and emotional balance.

 Counselling is an opportunity to stop blaming yourself, which usually makes things worse, and start understanding yourself, which can help you navigate life with greater ease, confidence, and connection.